rly0nheart/orbis-unum/README.md

 ```

 # Usage
-Run thefollowing command to see example usages of the program
+Run the following command to see example usages of the program
 ```
 orbis
 ```

-The output will look like the following
+The output should look like the following
 ```
     orbis-cli/orbis-web